Smart Ways to Back Up iPhone With and Without iTunes

 - Fix 3: Make sure that there is enough free space on your iOS device.
 Otherwise, the content from the backup file can’t be restored.

 - Fix 4: The best way to resolve this issue is by using a dedicated third-party tool that can extract the iTunes backup file.
-You can use dr.fone – Backup & Restore (iOS) to do the same.
+You can use Dr.Fone - Phone Backup (iOS) to do the same.
 Simply load an iTunes backup to the application and restore its content to your device without any trouble.

 By following these easy instructions, you can learn how to backup iPhone to iTunes.
-We have also provided an ideal alternative to iTunes as well, so that you can backup and restore your important files selectively without losing the existing data on your device.
-The dr.fone toolkit provides a user-friendly and highly reliable solution that will come handy to you on numerous occasions.
+We have also provided an ideal alternative to iTunes as well, so that you can backup and restore your important files selectively without losing existing data or settings on your iDevice.
+The Dr.Fone toolkit provides a super user-friendly and highly reliable solution that will come handy to you on numerous occasions.
 You can even try it for free before buying the full version and be a judge of it yourself.

 - Backup iPhone Data